 SPECIAL CONSIDERATIONS BY AGE GROUP

 NEONATES AND YOUNG INFANTS (0 TO 3 MONTHS)

 The major life-threatening diagnoses in young infants are necrotizing enterocolitis, malrotation with midgut volvulus, incarcerated hernias, and nonaccidental trauma.
 Young infants typically eat every 2 hours, so inconsolability and lethargy with poor feeding are signs of serious disease.
 The maxim that bilious vomiting portends a surgical emergency until proven otherwise is well supported, since between 27% and 51% of children with bilious vomiting require surgery.1

 Intermittent, paroxysmal pain is often associated with intussusception, colic, and gastroenteritis.
 Necrotizing enterocolitis and volvulus are associated with constant pain.
 Pain after feeding may be caused by gastroesophageal reflux.
 Pyloric stenosis causes progressive painless projectile vomiting followed by renewed interest in feeding.

-Past medical history includes the complications of pregnancy and delivery. ...
+Past medical history includes the complications of pregnancy ...